 Some people have found that a low-carbohydrate diet can result in depression, although this may be offset by the effective weight loss.

 Other questions concern the low levels of fibre consumed in a low-carbohydrate diet.
 Fibre is necessary to keep our bowels moving healthily.
 A diet low in fibre may lead to an increased risk of developing bowel cancer.
-Fruits and vegetables are carbohydrate-containing foods which are restricted particularly in the initial phase of the Atkins Diet.
-There are concerns that people who stick to a low-carbohydrate diet for a long time may miss out on vitamins and other important nutrients in fruit and vegetables.
+Fruits and vegetables are carbohydrate-containing foods which are restricted particularly in the initial phase of the Atkins diet.

 One study found that a diet high in protein and low in carbohydrate affected the balance of the 'friendly' bacteria in the gut.
 This could have an effect on the health of the colon (the lower part of the bowel, or 'large intestine').

 Other concerns which have been raised include a possible increase in non-alcoholic fatty liver disease or kidney stones, especially in people who stick to the diet for a long time.
-One research paper showed that following a high-protein diet could further damage kidneys if they were already failing.
+One research paper showed that following a high-protein diet could further damage kidneys if they were already failing, or at risk of damage.
 There was, however, no risk to healthy kidneys.

 Another criticism of the diet is that it can be quite expensive to follow.
-A meat-based diet costs more than one based on starchy foods and vegetables.
+A meat-based diet costs more than one based on starchy vegetables and foods..

 High-protein ketogenic diets are used in the management of some medical conditions.
 Ketogenic diets have been used to treat epilepsy since about 1920.
 However, today they are mainly used for children with difficult-to-control epilepsy.
 Recent studies have confirmed its effectiveness for this purpose, but questions have been raised about its long-term effects on cardiovascular health.
 The use of this diet in children with epilepsy should only be tried under guidance from a doctor.

-A low-carbohydrate diet may also benefit those with disorders such as type 2 diabetes and polycystic ovary syndrome.
+A low-carbohydrate diet may also benefit those with disorders such as type 2 diabetes, metabolic syndrome and polycystic ovary syndrome.
 In these conditions one of the problems is the way the body processes sugars and the chemical (hormone) called insulin.
 Often they find losing weight by following a traditional low-fat diet particularly difficult.

 What other options are there to lose weight?